-Work of his, fiction, poetry, creative non-fiction, and visual art, has appeared or is forthcoming in the journals, The Boston Review, The Kenyon Review, Third Coast, Blueline, Stone Canoe, Cold Mountain Review, Many Mountains Moving, FICTION, Poetry International, Sentence, New York Quarterly, Superstition Review, Provincetown Arts, Short Story, Yellow Medicine Review, Shenandoah, The Cream City Review, Slipstream, phati'tude, UCLA's American Indian Culture and Research Journal and American Indian Quarterly, in the anthologies, Growing Up Native American (Morrow); Blue Dawn, Red Earth (Doubleday); American Tensions (New Village Press); Ownership (Imagination & Place Press); A Usable Past (University of Bordeaux Press, France); Iroquois Voices, Iroquois Visions (Bright Hill); The Second Word Thursdays Anthology (Bright Hill); Stories for Winter Nights (White Pine); Fishing for Chickens (Persea); Genocide of the Mind (The Nation Books); Eating Fire, Tasting Blood (Thunder’s Mouth); Children of the Dragonfly (University of Arizona Press) and Nothing but the Truth: An Anthology of Native American Literature(Prentice Hall).
+Anthologies: When the Light of the World Was Subdued, Our Songs Came Through (Norton); Tending the Fire (University of New Mexico Press); Ancestor Approved (Heartdrum--HarperCollins); The Poetry of Capital (University of Wisconsin Press); 100 Reasons to Love Reading (Scholastic); Growing Up Native American (Morrow); Blue Dawn, Red Earth (Doubleday); American Tensions (New Village Press); Fresh Ink (Crown); Ownership (Imagination & Place Press); A Usable Past (University of Bordeaux Press, France); Iroquois Voices, Iroquois Visions (Bright Hill); The Second Word Thursdays Anthology (Bright Hill); Stories for Winter Nights (White Pine); Fishing for Chickens (Persea); Genocide of the Mind (The Nation Books); Eating Fire, Tasting Blood (Thunder’s Mouth); Children of the Dragonfly (University of Arizona Press) and Nothing but the Truth: An Anthology of Native American Literature(Prentice Hall).

-Gansworth was an invited speaker at the National Book Festival, held on the National Mall, September 2013 (click here to see his presentation).
-Extra Indians was the recipient of an American Book Award in 2011, A Half-Life of Cardio-Pulmonary Function was voted to the number 3 position on the National Book Critics Circle “Good Reads” List in the Poetry Category for Spring 2008, and Mending Skins won a PEN Oakland-Josephine Miles National Literary Award in 2006.
-Extra Indians was also selected for a Community Reads program, through the College of Menominee Nation, which was funded by the National Endowment for the Humanities.
-Gansworth was invited to write the entry for American Indian Literature in the Encyclopedia of New York State.
-He is a member of the Wordcraft Circle of Native Writers & Storytellers, the Native Writers Circle of the Americas, is listed in the Directory of American Poets & Fiction Writers and has received Writer-in-Residence awards from, The Associated Colleges of the Twin Cities, just buffalo literary center, inc. as well as at his home institution, Canisius College.
-He was also awarded an Artist’s Residency at the Seaside Institute, in Seaside, Florida and has received a Special Opportunities Stipend Award from the New York Foundation for the Arts and an Individual Artist’s Grant from the Constance Saltonstall Foundation.
-In 2008 and again in 2014, he was a keynote speaker at the Native American Literature Symposium.
+Gansworth wrote the entry for American Indian Literature in the Encyclopedia of New York State.
+He is a member of the Wordcraft Circle, the Native Writers Circle of the Americas, is listed in the Directory of American Poets & Fiction Writers and has received Writer-in-Residence awards from The Associated Colleges of the Twin Cities, just buffalo literary center, inc. as well as at his home institution, Canisius College.
+He was also awarded an Artist’s Residency at the Seaside Institute, in Seaside, Florida and at the Arne Nixon Center for Children’s Literature at Fresno State University.
+He has been awarded Individual Artist’s Grants from the New York Foundation for the Arts and from the Constance Saltonstall Foundation.
+He has delivered keynotes at the Native American Literature Symposium.
+In 2020, he was a keynote presenter for the NCTE/ALAN annual conference.

-Buffalo State College; Colgate University; College of Menominee Nation; the College of St. Catherine; College of St. Rose; Hamilton College; Hartwick College; Jamestown Community College; Kenyon College; Institute of American Indian Arts; Macalester College; McMaster University; Michigan State University; Minnesota State University Mankato; North Country Community College; Purdue University; St. Thomas University; State University of New York (SUNY) Fredonia; SUNY Cortland; SUNY Oneonta; SUNY Potsdam; SUNY New Paltz; University of Minnesota Morris; University of Wisconsin Madison; Washington State University; Western Washington University; University of Denver; University of North Carolina, Chapel Hill; Westfield State University; University of Kent, Canterbury; University of Nevada, Las Vegas; Yale University.
+Arizona State University; Buffalo State College; Canisius College; Canisius High School; Colgate University; College of Menominee Nation; the College of St. Catherine; College of St. Rose; Hamilton College; Hartwick College; Jamestown Community College; Kenyon College; Institute of American Indian Arts; Lafayette High School; Macalester College; McMaster University; Michigan State University; Minnesota State University Mankato; North Country Community College; Onondaga Nation School; Purdue University; St. Thomas University; State University of New York (SUNY) Fredonia; SUNY Cortland; SUNY Oneonta; SUNY Potsdam; SUNY New Paltz; Syracuse University, University of Minnesota Morris; University of Wisconsin Madison; Washington State University; Western Washington University; University of Denver; University of North Carolina, Chapel Hill; Westfield State University; University of Kent, Canterbury; University of Nevada, Las Vegas; Yale University.